The Basics of Government Marketing

 - Determine whether your company can meet the demands of the agency or government contractor, or if you will need additional resources to complete the job.

-After looking at your value, you should then look at ways you can optimize your company’s web presence.
-It's important to be able to provide a web address that any prospective customers can go to look directly at your government-focused products or services.
-This part of your company’s website should be strictly focused on the government and should include:
+After looking at your overall value and target agencies, you should start to look at ways you can optimize your company’s web presence.
+It's important to be able to provide a web address, so any prospective customer can go to look directly at your government-focused products or services.
+We strongly suggest you have a separate page dedicated to government sales and not mixed in with commercial.
+This part of your company’s website should include:

 - Contract information